Miracle Cure for Alcoholism

 didn’t respond to treatment.
 Antibiotics were still in the future.

-After examining her and
+After examining her and reviewing her

-although he carefully said he wasn’t sure it would help.
+carefully said he wasn’t sure it would help.

-The patient quickly recovered,
+The patient quickly recovered, was

-was discharged, and Dr. Bonin forgot all about the incident.
+discharged, and Dr. Bonin forgot all about the incident.

-After his internship, he came
+After his internship, he came back to

-on the staff of Baylor Medical College in Houston.
+staff of Baylor Medical College in Houston.

 In the 1950's, he went to the